 If the agreement between Putin and Erdogan is applied on the ground, this will be an encouraging step and we hope it will de-escalate violence but it requires guarantees.
 Then we can move forward with the reconciliation efforts that have been moving forward for some time, allowing those who have been involved in this war to return to their homes.
 We must remember the many thousands that have already given up arms and returned home, it is their model that needs to be recognized and supported.

-Posted by Gordon Duff, Senior Editor on May 5, 2017, With 906 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on May 5, 2017, With 921 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.